 Step 3: Keyword research

 Now that you have your pain points, it’s time to do some keyword research.
+This is the heart of all of our successful content.

 When we create SEO focused content, we want to make sure that each blog post we write has some search value.